hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 }
 ```

-This approach is valid, but it suffers the downsides of all factory functions:
+This approach is valid, but it suffers the *downsides of all factory functions*:

 1. Every new object receives a new copy of all of its methods, including new copies of both mixin methods and the methods that belong more directly to the object.
 That can be taxing on memory resources, even more so than the memory requirements of mixins.